henatan99/private-events/README.md

 ## About

-In this project, we build an application named Private Events and that behaves similar to Eventbrite.
-The main goal is to put in practice the main concepts of Associations in rails.The app allows users to create events and then manage user signups.
+In this project, we build an application named Private Events and that behaves similarly to Eventbrite.
+The main goal is to put in practice the main concepts of Associations in rails.
+The app allows users to create events and then manage user signups.
 Users can create events and send invitations and parties.
-Events take place at a specific date and at a location.
+Events take place at a specific date and a location.

 A user can create events.
 A user can attend many events.
 An event can be attended by many users.
-For this, many-to-many model relationships is implemented.
+For this, many-to-many model relationships are implemented.

 # Built with

 * Ruby on rails
-* SQlite
+* SQLite
 * rubocop linters
 * Vs code
 * devise